 Device Cost Coverage/Reimbursement

 The university will fund a maximum of $200 for a cell phone device and a maximum of $500 for a tablet device.
 Any costs beyond these amounts must be approved by the vice president of the respective division.
-The employee may opt to pay the difference in cost if he or she chooses a higher end device.
 The device cost will be charged to the departments account and the department will be responsible for any recovery of costs from the employee.